-  The inclusion of healthcare into IoT is majorly determined by the introduction of electronic health records that has made the industry a ripe field for the penetration of information technologies.
+The inclusion of healthcare into the IoT is majorly determined by the introduction of electronic health records, which has made the industry a ripe field for the penetration of information technologies.
 Other prerequisites include:

 - The shift towards precision (customized) medicine;

 - The exponentially growing amount of patient-related data that can (and should) be used to improve healthcare provision;